orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 The embedding JAR uses SLF4J for logging.
 If your application already uses SLF4J and already has slf4j-api.jar, you can remove the one provided by Orbeon under `WEB-INF/lib`.
 Otherwise, you must keep slf4j-api.jar in your application's `WEB-INF/lib` folder.

-*OPTIONAL: In addition, if you want to actually configure logging for the embedding library, you must add a logging adapter for SLF4j and the appropriate configuration file, for example for log4j.
-See the sample configuration file under `WEB-INF/classes/log4j.properties.template`.*
+Optionally, and in addition, if you want to actually configure logging for the embedding library, you must add a logging adapter for SLF4j and the appropriate configuration file, for example for log4j.
+See the sample configuration file under `WEB-INF/classes/log4j.properties.template`.
+Here are example JAR files which work with Orbeon Forms 2018.2:

+- `slf4j-log4j12-1.7.25.jar`
+- `log4j-1.2.17.jar`

 ### HTTP client configuration